Featured in Vanity Fair Italia:

 Send a cover letter and up to 20 pages of fiction or nonfiction to: firstname.lastname@example.org.
 In your cover letter, please tell us a little about yourself, any workshops you've participated in, and any dietary restrictions you have.

 Only six students will be accepted, in order to create a cohesive, intimate workshop environment.
-Application deadline is August 1.
+The next application deadline will be announced soon.

 ABOUT THE FACULTY